 }

-Here you will explicitly call the Authorizable interface and trait.
-Notice the extracted code lines as shown below.
+Here you can explicitly call the Authorizable interface and trait.
+Note the extracted code lines as shown below using the Authorizable interface.

 \Illuminate\Contracts\Auth\Access\Authorizable